eclipse-archived/ceylon-lang.org/documentation/introduction.md

         print("Hello, " name "!");
     }

+If these code examples look boring to you, well, that's kinda the idea - they're boring because you understood them immediately!

 ## Declarative syntax for treelike structures

 Hierarchical structures are so common in computing that we have dedicated